-Banks around the world are strong in their endeavors to move from conventional to convenient banking.
-The concept of digitized banking is not new and is prevalent since the advent of ATM machines and cards, back in 1960s.
-This was followed emergence of internet in 90s and proliferated use of smartphones that made transactions possible, without ATM machines.
+Banks around the world are strong in their endeavours to move from conventional to convenient banking.
+The concept of digitized banking is not new and is prevalent since the advent of ATMs and cards, back in the 1960s.
+This was followed by the emergence of the internet in the 90s and proliferated use of smartphones that made transactions possible, without ATMs.

 The Health Insurance Portability and Accountability (HIPAA) Act was signed in 1996 for smoother and secure health insurance transactions.
 Later, with the emergence of electronic sharing of records, more policies were added to protect patient data during electronic transactions.

-Any individual or entrepreneur, having a mobile app idea or development in progress set their hopes on app virality.
+Any individual or entrepreneur, having a mobile app idea or development in progress, set their hopes on app vitality.
 Driving millions of downloads, app shared with word of mouth, positive reviews on app stores, high retention rate, and excellent revenue.
-Who doesn’t want that.
+Who doesn’t want that?

 “42% of the organizations who have implemented DevOps confirm that it supports their mobile app development cycle.” - Gartner